 - You can cut almost perfectly flush as there is no hub or blade to work around

-- You can work in confined spaces as the three phase supply means there is no combustion engine
+- You can work in confined spaces as the three-phase supply means there is no combustion engine

 - The operation is extremely safe because its remote controlled

-Wire sawing is one of those processes where almost all the taxing work is in the preparation.
+Wire sawing is one of those processes where almost all the taxing work is in preparation.
 It’s also a process that once sawing has begun its extremely difficult to recalibrate if your cut isn’t where its supposed to be.
 This means you must consider errors and obstacles far in advance.
-So with the wire saw landed, Rodrigo began setup – anchoring the saw body, running power and water etc. Remember, the pipe was 3.5m in the air so any adjustments had to be done from the end of an <11m boom.
+So with the wire saw landed, Rodrigo began setup – anchoring the saw body, running power and water, etc. Remember, the pipe was 3.5m in the air so any adjustments had to be done from the end of an <11m boom.

 With the saw set and Rodrigo satisfied, Murilo began coring lifting points into the pre-cast so that once cut it could be lifted straight out.
 As the piece would weigh a good few tonnes they saw it fit to co-ordinate with the crane crew.
-The dogman preferred a one leg basket sling with a maximum angle of 60*, so Murilo cored lifting holes that would do just that.
+The dogman preferred a one-leg basket sling with a maximum angle of 60*, so Murilo cored lifting holes that would do just that.
 Given that the pipe wall was 200mm thick and he would be coring above his head he utilised the cradle – a bolt-down attachment for holding a core drill.
 This anchored in and with final approval of their location, Murilo got down to coring.
 An hour later and the dogman was passing 20mm chains through the new apertures.
 Once rigged he came up a little on the winch and the crane had the weight.
-It was go time.
+It was going time.

 Bringing it Home – Stage 1

-With final checks complete and John Holland’s green light he lit up the wire saw.
-For the next five hours the translucent diamond snake ate at the pipe, leaving nothing but a pool of smooth, grey slurry in the bottom of the pit.
+With final checks complete and John Holland’s green light, he lit up the wire saw.
+For the next five hours, the translucent diamond snake ate at the pipe, leaving nothing but a pool of smooth, grey slurry in the bottom of the pit.
 Inch by inch the diamonds cut the pre-cast.
 Foot by foot it split in two.
 As the wire approached its last few inches, the crane operator reported that they had 7.8t on the hook.
 Calculations had put the weight of the off-cut at 7.2t so there was a good margin for error.
 With the dogman’s approval, Rodrigo powered on to the finish line.
 As the wire disintegrated the last thou of material the giant concrete ring broke free with almost no uncontrolled movement.

 Two short whistle blasts from the dogman saw the pipe disappear into the late afternoon sky.
 It had been eleven hours since they’d arrived.
 A close inspection of the cut revealed Rodrigo had done a superb job.
 The job was gloriously neat.
-It was just about as flush as could be with no damage, no incidents and now – no extruding pre-cast pipe.
+It was just about as flush as could be with no damage, no incidents, and now – no extruding pre-cast pipe.
 One down.
 One to go.

 Second of Second

 With the approval of the dogman, lifting points were cored into the pipe.
-With the crane on stand-by, Murilo fired up the HF demo saw and made the first cuts.
+With the crane on standby, Murilo fired up the HF demo saw and made the first cuts.
 For the uninitiated, the HF saw is a three-phase [non-combustion engine] concrete cutting saw that cuts to a depth of 145mm.
 With the bottom quarter of the pipe cut to full depth, Murilo retired the HF demo saw and wheeled the HF ring saw into service.
 Utilising a ring-style blade driven by drive wheels [as opposed to a hub-mounted blade driven by belts], the HF ring can cut to 270mm.
 This made short work of the 200mm thick pipe wall.
 A few hours later it was after lunch, and with a 6-7 hour wire saw cut ahead of them Rodrigo called it a day.

 Bringing it Home – Stage 2